 EU NCER Section 3 Article 29 requires the appointment of a frequency leader during system restoration when a synchronous area is split in several synchronised regions.

 Frequency management during system restoration falls into two phases: i) the LJRP/DRZP phase and ii) the Skeleton Network phase.
-NGESO remains the frequency leader in both these phases (except where the role, as currently provided for in Scotland, has been delegated to another Transmission Licensee as defined under STCP-06-1 or Network Operators in the case of DRZPs as provided for in Grid Code OC9.4.7.8.13.
-An exception to this is where NGESO or a Scottish Transmission Licensee has delegated this to another party as part of a Local Joint Restoration Plan or Distribution Restoration Zone Plan.
+NESO remains the frequency leader in both these phases (except where the role, as currently provided for in Scotland, has been delegated to another Transmission Licensee as defined under STCP-06-1 or Network Operators in the case of DRZPs as provided for in Grid Code OC9.4.7.8.13.
+An exception to this is where NESO or a Scottish Transmission Licensee has delegated this to another party as part of a Local Joint Restoration Plan or Distribution Restoration Zone Plan.

 Frequency Management during the LJRP and DRZP Phases

-During the LJRP phase, NGESO will instruct the implementation of required LJRPs.
+During the LJRP phase, NESO will instruct the implementation of required LJRPs.
 As detailed within the LJRP; demand blocks will be added in line with the requirements of the relevant GB Party to establish a Power Island.
 During this period the supply of Active and Reactive Power is provided only by Plant owned and operated by Anchor Restoration Contractors and in some cases may also be provided by Plant owned and operated by Top Up Restoration Contractors.
 During this period, the control of frequency is generally regulated by the Anchor Plant as additional Demand is switched into service.
-Where Top Up Restoration Contractors are involved, there is an increasing coordination role for NGESO which could be delegated to Scottish Transmission Licensees (as provided for under STCP 06-1) or relevant Network Operators in the case of a Distribution Restoration Zone.
+Where Top Up Restoration Contractors are involved, there is an increasing coordination role for NESO which could be delegated to Scottish Transmission Licensees (as provided for under STCP 06-1) or relevant Network Operators in the case of a Distribution Restoration Zone.

-During the LJRP phase, Anchor Resoration Contractors and Top Up Restoration Contractors (where required) which are party to the LJRP will be required to regulate the output of their Plant in co-ordination with NGESO and the relevant Transmission Licensee and/or relevant Network Operator to the existing and newly connected demand in the Power Island.
-NGESO in coordination with the relevant Transmission Licensee and/or relevant Network Operator will communicate so that demand and generation are matched to maintain (where practicable) the Target Frequency.
+During the LJRP phase, Anchor Restoration Contractors and Top Up Restoration Contractors (where required) which are party to the LJRP will be required to regulate the output of their Plant in co-ordination with NESO and the relevant Transmission Licensee and/or relevant Network Operator to the existing and newly connected demand in the Power Island.
+NESO in coordination with the relevant Transmission Licensee and/or relevant Network Operator will communicate so that demand and generation are matched to maintain (where practicable) the Target Frequency.

-In the case of a DZRP and during the DRZP phase, NGESO will instruct the relevant Network Operator to establish a Distribution Restoration Zone in accordance with the Distribution Restoration Zone Plan.
+In the case of a DZRP and during the DRZP phase, NESO will instruct the relevant Network Operator to establish a Distribution Restoration Zone in accordance with the Distribution Restoration Zone Plan.
 The Network Operator will instruct (either manually or with the aid of a Distribution Restoration Zone Control System) an Anchor Plant to energise part of the Distribution System and start to restore blocks of demand which may also require the use of Top Up Services from Top Up Restoration Contractors.
 During this phase there is a requirement for relevant Restoration Contractors to maintain Target Frequency as detailed within the DRZP.
 Further demand blocks will be added in line with the requirements of the Distribution Restoration Zone Plan.
 The relevant Restoration Contractors will need to configure their plant, in particular the governor settings so as to aid the growth of the Distribution Restoration Zone.

 During this period, a Restoration Contractor will be required to regulate their output in co-ordination with the Network Operator to match the existing and newly connected demand in the Power Island.
 The relevant Network Operator will communicate with Restoration Contractors so that demand and generation are matched to maintain (where practicable) the Target Frequency.
 Demand will be added to the Power Island as more generation becomes available.